Yearly Archives: 2011

 Srebrenica Memmorial

-In may 2011 Ratko Mladic was arrested.
-As the main culprit he is accused of the massacre of Srebrenica.
-Under his command 8,000 Muslim men and boys aged 12 to 77 years were brutally murdered.
-This was the sad climax of the “ethnic cleansing” of Bosnia by the Serbs.
-This is also a symbol and a fact that minorities in ...
-Read More »
+Europe Bosnia and Herzegovina Ratko Mladić was arrested in May 2011.
+As the main culprit, he stands accused of the Srebrenica massacre.
+Under his command, 8,372 Muslim men and boys, aged between 12 and 77, were brutally murdered.
+This marked the tragic culmination of the ‘ethnic cleansing’ of Bosnia by the Serbs.
+It is also a symbol of, and a …

 Pakistan Army Cobra Helicopter

-Until the Soviet Union invaded Afghanistan in 1979, hardly anyone knew neither Afghanistan nor Pakistan.
-Through the struggle against the Soviet Union the West became increasingly aware of this region of the world.
-The mujahideen, the heroes of the Hindu Kush, which drove the Communists out of the country, have caused great admiration all over the world.
-The West feared ...
-Read More »
+Pakistan Until the Soviet invasion of Afghanistan in 1979, few people knew about either Afghanistan or Pakistan.
+It was through the struggle against the Soviet Union that the West became increasingly aware of this region of the world.
+The Mujahideen, the heroes of the Hindu Kush who drove the communists out of the country, were admired all over the world. …

 Nobel Peace Prize Laureate in the War on Terror